aporlowski/pi-sdr/README.md

 NAC 0x6b1 WACN 0xbee00 SYSID 0x6bd 858.487500/813.487500 tsbks 702
 ```

 You can use this line at the top of the terminal to verify that you are recieving and correctly decoding data from the control channel.
 For the P25 system, the NAC is the network access code, the WACN is the wide area communications network ID and the SYSID is the system ID withing the WACN.
-If the WACN and SYSID numbers match those found in the [radioreference.com](https://www.radioreference.com/apps/db/?sid=8084) databse then you know you have tuned into the correct P25 communication channel.
+If the WACN and SYSID numbers match those found in the [radioreference.com](https://www.radioreference.com/apps/db/?sid=8084) databse then you know you have tuned into the correct P25 control channel.

 If your reception or options are incorrect then you will see a line similar to the following: